FeesWizard

 Best overall: XTB

 Both are established, low-cost European brokers for real stocks and ETFs.
 DEGIRO charges a €1 handling fee per trade but offers commission-free Core Selection ETFs and a low 0.25% AutoFX fee — often the cheaper option for pure ETF investors.
 XTB is commission-free up to €100,000 monthly turnover (then 0.2%), with a higher 0.5% FX fee but a genuinely powerful platform and research in xStation.
 For the lowest ETF dealing cost, DEGIRO; for a better platform and research alongside commission-free trading, XTB.
-Neither offers a UK ISA.
+UK investors should note that XTB offers a Stocks & Shares ISA and DEGIRO does not.

 DEGIRO vs XTB at a glance